By Dr. Tiffany L Bierer, Scientific Affairs Manager

 Make sure your dog or cat’s bed or crate is accessible, so they have a place to relax or hide out if they start to get overwhelmed.
 Cats will generally seek out a safe hiding place on their own.
 Not sure if your dog is unhappy?
-Download “What Is That Dog Trying to Tell Me” for pictures of different dog body language and what it means.
+Download our Happy Pet Handbook (PDF) for pictures of different dog body language and what it means.

 We all have at least one friend who adores our pet.
 Maybe she wants a dog but doesn’t have one yet.
 Or maybe he’s known your cat as long as he’s known you.
 Choose an adult you trust and ask that person to help as a pet watcher during the party.
 They can help make sure pets don’t eat what they shouldn’t, get into trouble or accidently get outside.

 As the party is winding down and people are getting ready to leave, put your pet back in his or her crate or in a secure room.
 This will help keep him or her from following people out the door.
 To be safe, though, all pets should be microchipped, in case they somehow get outside unnoticed.
 This video from the American Veterinary Medical Association gives a great explanation of the importance of microchips.

 A little planning goes a long way to helping keep pets safe any time you entertain.
 We hope these tips help.
 Have a great time watching the game!

 Learn a pet safety when entertaining tip you didn’t know, or have another one to offer?
 Please share this article on social media and add your two cents.
 We’re @marspetcareus.

 We’re happy to stay in touch to help as you make your city as pet-friendly as possible.